 Deciding when to move from one’s own home into a community living arrangement can be difficult.
-For most people, cost is a factor in choosing a retirement community.
+For most people, cost is a significant factor in choosing a retirement community.
 In fact, the cost of elder care is significant, which is why it is important to make sure that you gather as much information as possible about the pros and cons of the various elder care options.

-Choosing the Right Care
+Choosing the Right Senior Care

 Cost of Assisted Living

 The cost of assisted living varies according to individual needs, but assisted living communities such as Daystar Retirement Village typically charge a monthly fee that is inclusive of most or all meals, housekeeping services, laundry and some utilities.
 If residents need additional assistance such as monitoring medications or showering, those services can be added.
 There are also different levels of care, so if a resident needs more help in a few years they are moved to a different level of care at a different cost base.

 Scheduling in-home care might seem to be the most cost-effective arrangement, but it all depends on how much in-home care is needed.
 In the Seattle area, the average cost of in-home care is $31.95 per hour.
 If you need in-home care for four hours each day, Monday through Friday, that works out to $640 a week or about $2,500 per month.
 If isolation is a problem, or if your loved one needs help with meals or other daily activities, the hours of in-home care—and the costs—can quickly climb to twice that amount.
 It's also important to note there is a difference between home health care and homemaking services: your senior's home care aide will focus on health; regular housekeeping duties are separate and will increase your total in-home care costs.
 Note these costs are added to your senior's normal household expenses, so when comparing home care to assisted living you should take this into account.

 You may have other specific questions related to paying for retirement living.
 Below are frequently asked questions related to the cost of in home care versus assisted living.

 How much does in home health care cost?